MicrosoftDocs/ATADocs/ATPDocs/other-alerts.md

 1. For more information, see [Grant Active Directory Domain Services permissions for profile synchronization in SharePoint Server 2013](/SharePoint/administration/user-profile-service-administration).
 You can use [AD ACL Scanner](/archive/blogs/pfesweplat/take-control-over-ad-permissions-and-the-ad-acl-scanner-tool) or create a Windows PowerShell script to determine who in the domain has these permissions.

 > [!NOTE]
-> Suspicious replication request (potential DCShadow attack) alerts are supported by [!INCLUDE [Product short](includes/product-short.md)] sensors only.
+> Suspicious replication request (potential DCShadow attack) alerts are supported by Defender for Identity sensors only.

 ## Suspicious VPN connection (external ID 2025)